 - Other smelting projects relating to high purity model capture; butt cleaning; alloying furnaces, modelling of anode baking furnaces; aluminium bath delivery, rodding room simulation; carbon bake conversion; and continuous homogenising study.

-With a strong background as an analyst and programmer, Lucas, Managing Director of SMS, works with clients to enable data-driven decision-making through the use of simulation modelling and advanced analytics.
+With a strong industry-based background as an analyst and programmer, SMS Managing Director Lucas Stretton works with clients to enable data-driven decision-making through the use of simulation modelling and advanced analytics.

 Complete the following fields to register your interest in our next simulation software training course.
 We’ll get back to you with the details shortly.